meet the team resized

 Nandi Thobela is BirdLife South Africa’s Empowering People Programme Manager.
 Nandi is responsible for the implementation of BirdLife South Africa’s northern KwaZulu-Natal community conservation project and oversees all other related projects within the Empowering People Programme, including the Avitourism Project.
 Having worked in the field of conservation for over a decade, Nandi has spent the bulk of her career managing many aspects of community conservation, protected area management, environmental education with a strong focus on training and learning material development.

-Linda van den Heever
+Dr Linda van den Heever

-Species Conservation Manager
+Species Conservation Programme Manager

 linda.vdheever@birdlife.org.za